Real World Math Blog

 Covering topics from negative numbers to mathematical functions, this blog aligns with school curricula to make math more relevant and engaging for all students!

-Parabola equations find application in various real-life scenarios, including space, military, and manufacturing.
+Piecewise linear functions find application in various real-life scenarios, including agriculture, engineering and manufacturing.
 This article illustrates how they are utilized in the analysis of health-related information.